moonbitlang/moonbit-docs/moon_build_system_tutorial.md

 1. **MoonBit CLI Tools**: Download it from the <https://www.moonbitlang.com/download/>.
 This command line tool is needed for creating and managing MoonBit projects.

+    Use moon help to view the usage instructions.

+    ```bash
+    $ moon help
+    Moonbit's build system

+    Usage: moon <COMMAND>

+    Commands:
+    build    Build the current package
+    check    Check the current package, but don't build object files
+    run      Run WebAssembly module
+    clean    Remove the target directory
+    new      Create a new moonbit package
+    bench    Generate build matrix for benchmarking
+    fmt      Format moonbit
+    version  Print version info and exit
+    help     Print this message or the help of the given subcommand(s)

+    Options:
+    -h, --help  Print help
+    ```

 2. **Moonbit Language** plugin in Visual Studio Code: You can install it from the VS Code marketplace.
 This plugin provides a rich development environment for MoonBit, including functionalities like syntax highlighting, code completion, and more.

 Once you have these prerequisites fulfilled, let's start building a new module in MoonBit.